 So what do you tell them about your book that makes it different from all the others?

 1. Cooking Fun With Kids provides healthy recipes for your child and you.

 2. (Author’s name), (title of competitor’s book), fails to provide simple and easy recipes.
 Furthermore, (author’s name) does not provide meals that are quick to prepare with your kids.
 Cooking Fun With Kids not only provides you with meals that you can quickly prepare with your kids, but it also presents meals that are simple and easy to prepare.

 3. Over (number) recipes in Cooking Fun With Kids calls for simple ingredients that won’t cost you a lot at the grocery store.

 4. Cooking Fun With Kids includes recipes you and your kids can make from a can.

-5. Cooking Fun With Kids, but you will also find creative recipes for craft projects that you can make with your kids, and all these craft projects are prepared with food.
+5. Cooking Fun With Kids also includes creative recipes for craft projects that are prepared with food.

 Finally, read the negative reviews of the bestselling books that are similar to yours.
 Many times the readers who leave negative reviews will say what the book is missing.